-The go-faster stripe can trace its roots back to the Briggs Cunningham C-2R Le Mans car of 1951, with designer Peter Brock credited for the stripes making the transition from the track to the street.
-Here are 20 of our favourites from Europe and the United States, plus a bonus offering from South Africa.
+Racing stripes have been making cars go faster for near-on seven decades.
+The go-faster stripe goes back to the Briggs Cunningham C-2R Le Mans car of 1951, with designer Peter Brock credited for the stripes making the transition from the track to the street.
+Here are 25 of our favourites from Europe and the United States, plus a bonus offering from South Africa.
 What stripes would you add to the list?

 Shelby Mustang GT350

 It was a Mustang that first brought racing stripes to the road.
 Peter Brock was working at Shelby American when he was tasked with creating a competition look for the Shelby Mustang GT350 without the use of badges or bespoke body panels.
 He kept things simple by using GT40-inspired stripes along the side of the car, plus a pair of 10-inch wide ‘Le Mans stripes’ running from front to back.
 Many of the Wimbledon White cars were delivered without the stripes, with dealers fearful of run-ins with the cops.